joaohenggeler/eternal-wanderer/Source/README.md

 * `proxy_max_total_save_tries`: the maximum amount of total tries when saving a live URL with a numbered filename.
 The process described above stops if the script exceeds this many tries, even if we keep finding consecutive live URLs.
 This is done to prevent infinite loops when dealing with parked domains, i.e., when there's a valid response for every possible consecutive number.
 Only used if `proxy_save_missing_snapshots_that_still_exist_online` is enabled.

 * `proxy_cache_missing_responses`: enable to try to cache 404 and 410 responses from the Wayback Machine.
 Used to potentially speed up the loading times when recording a snapshot.
 Only used if `enable_proxy` is enabled.

+* `check_availability`: enable to check if the Wayback Machine and CDX API are available before recording.
+If this is enabled and these services are down, the script will keep retrying indefinitely.
+While it's recommended that you leave this option enabled, there have been cases where this check says the services are down when snapshots can be loaded successfully.
+In those situations, this option should be temporarily disabled so the script doesn't hang forever.

 * `page_cache_wait`: how long to wait for a page snapshot to finish requesting and caching assets before recording (in seconds).